 The Learning Assistance Program

-The Learning Assistance Program (LAP) a student-centred and volunteer-based mentoring program designed to assist schools to implement one-to-one learning that supports, guides and enriches the wellbeing and learning outcomes of their students from Foundation to Year 12.
+The Learning Assistance Program (LAP) a student-centred and volunteer-based mentoring program designed to assist schools to implement one-on-one learning that supports, guides and enriches the wellbeing and learning outcomes of their students from Foundation to Year 12.
 It focuses on the wellbeing, academic, social and emotional needs of students through the powerful and positive contribution of mentors.

 Through the involvement of valuable members of our College community, the Program allows us to provide additional support to students.
 Volunteer mentors meet their students once a week for one lesson throughout the year.
 They are carefully matched to build upon individual student’s strengths, interests and abilities.